ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 Choose a terminal session that matches how you configured ROS:

 * If you only source manually, run the commands below after you run your ``source``, ``.``, or ``call`` command in that terminal.
-* If you use a startup script, open a new terminal window first, then run the commands below.
+* If you use a startup script, open a new terminal window, then run the commands below:

-Run:

 .. code-block:: console